Lecture notes on Malliavin calculus in regularity structures: Main result and sketch of proof

 which, as a quantitative version of \eqref{ck97} (recall $3\alpha+\frac{D}{2}>0$ by assumption \eqref{ap43}), is the estimate required for the characterization of the model in \cite{Tem}.
+One can think of \eqref{ap21ter} as the corresponding Malliavin version of \eqref{ao65bisimproved}.
 The next four subsections are devoted to the induction step that establishes (\ref{ap61}) \& \eqref{ap21ter}.
 It will be based on the four consecutive steps of an {\sc algebraic argument}, {\sc reconstruction}, {\sc integration}, and a {\sc three-point argument}; in this section, we shall focus on the algebraic aspects of all steps, while the analytic ingredients will be detailed in Section~\ref{s:proofs}.
 As it turns out, these arguments do not use the fact that $\delta\Pi$ and $\delta\Pi^{-}$ are Malliavin derivatives in direction of $\delta\xi$, but just rely on the relations (\ref{ck69}) \& (\ref{ck70bis}), and the control (\ref{ap71}).
 Hence we actually provide an a priori estimate for the inverse of the linearization of $\dot\phi\mapsto L\dot\phi-(3\lambda\phi^2+h^{({\rho})})\dot\phi$, on our term-by-term level, and in an $L^2$-based norm.
 Hence our approach blends solution theory and stochastic estimates.

 The induction step laid out in the next four subsections is restricted to multi-indices $\beta$ with $|\beta|<$ $\lceil s+2\rceil$, which is needed for integration.
 Hence in our induction w.~r.~t.~$|\cdot|_{\prec}$, we have to ensure that we only use the induction hypothesis under this additional constraint.
 The range $|\beta|<$ $\lceil s+2\rceil$ does cover the desired range of $|\beta|<2$ iff $1 < s+2=\alpha+\frac{D}{2}$, which in view of (\ref{ap43}) and $\alpha<0$ is the case iff\footnote{if $1<\alpha+\frac{D}{2}$ then $D>2$ by $\alpha<0$; conversely, \eqref{ap43} implies $\alpha>-\frac{D}{6}$, hence $\alpha+\frac{D}{2}>\frac{D}{3}\geq1$ by $D\geq3$} $D\geq3$, which we have assumed.